espressif/esp-protocols/components/esp_wifi_remote/examples/mqtt/README.md

-# MQTT demo application that runs on linux
+# MQTT application running on WiFi station

+This is a simple mqtt demo, that connects to WiFi AP first.
+This application has a dependency to `esp_wifi_remote`, so that if it's build and executed on a chipset without WiFI capabilities it redirects all wifi calls the remote target.

 ## Overview